 Shrimp scampi in the lemon-wine sauce served on top of capellini or angel hair pasta will be the best summer pasta you ever had.
 The kick of chilli flakes complements the shrimps and the lemony sauce perfectly!

 I am not sure why the capellini or angel hair pasta is not so popular yet in India.
-Mostly I see spaghetti for long and penne for shorts in restaurants here but I found capellini suiting to our tastes more than its thicker counterparts.
+Mostly I see spaghetti for long and penne for short pastas in restaurants here, but I found capellini suiting to our tastes more than its thicker counterparts.

-This one is very similar to the Chinese noodles in shape and texture but of course the raw materials for making these two are different.
-I was already in love with stir-fry noodles but not it has got a tough competition with capellni shrimp scampi!
+This one is very similar to the Chinese noodles in shape and texture, but of course the raw materials for making these two are different.
+Plus, noodles belong to Oriental cuisine whereas pasta is flagship dish from Italy.

 - Shrimp/jumbo prawns – 16 to 20, peeled and deveined